saeyslab/muscatWrapper/vignettes/basic_analysis_batchcor.md

 ### Define the contrasts and covariates of interest for the DE analysis.

-Here, we want to compare the p-EMT-high vs the p-EMT-low group and find cell-cell communication events that are higher in high than low pEMT.
-We will correct for the covariate ‘batch’, as defined here above.
+Here, we want to compare the p-EMT-high vs the p-EMT-low group and find genes that are differentially expressed in high vs low pEMT.
+We don’t have other covariates to correct for in this dataset.
+If you would have covariates you can correct for, we recommend doing this.

 #### about contrasts and how to set them:

 Note the format to indicate the contrasts!
 (This formatting should be adhered to very strictly, and white spaces are not allowed)

-**User adaptation required**

 ``` r
 contrasts_oi = c("'High-Low','Low-High'")